-Old Centrum is the best area to stay in Amsterdam for the first time due to its proximity to the most famous tourist attractions like Dam Square, Red Light District, Royal Palace, and Anne Frank’s House Museum.
-If you book a hotel here, you will be located in the middle of action, within walking distance to restaurants, bars, shops, and everything within the canal belt.
+Old Centrum is the best area to stay in Amsterdam for first-timers due to its close proximity to Amsterdam’s most famous attractions like Dam Square, Red Light District, Royal Palace, and Anne Frank’s House Museum.
+If you book a hotel here, you will be located in the middle of everything, within walking distance to tops sights, restaurants, bars, and shops.

 The famous red-light district, actual name is De Wallen is a great place to go for nightlife if you prefer your evening’s entertainment on the saucier side.
 For more contemporary nightlife, by the way of clubs and bars, head to Leidseplain in the Canal Belt.
 Rembrandtplein is the heart of Amsterdam’s LGBT nightlife while De Pijp has the trendier nightlife scene.

 Apart from the Old Centrum, the Museum Quarter is also the heart of Amsterdam’s top attractions.
 Alternatively, Grachtengordel is the best place to stay to be surrounded by Amsterdam’s iconic canals.

 Amsterdam is very compact and walkable.
 You can easily explore the city by foot.
 If you are not comfortable walking everywhere, you can rely on Amsterdam’s extensive public transport network to get you from place to place in ease and comfort.
 Between the trams, buses, and metro system, you will always be just minutes from where you want to go.